armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 Compressed: 134
 ```

+Python's `zipfile` will also correctly unpack the file, but issue no warning.

 #### Names containing current or parent directories

 The ZIP specifications do not say anything about paths containing the current